Michael Olunga: Al-Duhail

 In January 2021, Olunga moved to Qatar Stars League champions Al-Duhail on a three-season contract, for a reported transfer fee of €6 million.

 He made his debut for the club on 12 January, in a 3–1 away loss against Al Sadd.
 On 25 January 2021, Olunga scored a hat-trick in Duhail's 6–0 win against Al Ahli in the Emir of Qatar Cup.
 Olunga finished as the top scorer of the 2021 AFC Champions League, but Al-Duhail crashed out of the competition after a 1–1 draw with team Al Ahli Saudi in late April. and Esteghlal qualified as group winners.

 On 8 May 2023, Olunga and his club secured the 2022–23 Qatar Stars League title, scoring four goals in a 5–2 defeat of Al-Shamal.

 International career

 Olunga made his debut for the Kenya national team in a friendly against Seychelles at the Stade Linité in Victoria on 28 March 2015.
 He scored his first goal for the Harambee Stars in a friendly against South Sudan which resulted in a 2–0 win.
 On 27 July 2019, during the 2019 AFCON Olunga scored a double to complete a comeback against Tanzania.

-Recent International performance

-On 9 September 2025, Olunga scored twice in Kenya’s 5–0 win over Seychelles in a 2026 FIFA World Cup qualifier at Kasarani, converting a first-half penalty and adding a header after the break.
-The brace raised his tally to 34 goals, equaling Dennis Oliech as Kenya’s second all-time top scorer and leaving him one goal shy of William Ouma’s national record of 35.